bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

  sudo docker pull bwsw/sj-rest:dev

 **config.properties**

-This is a file with configuratios for tts service (used for T-streams).
+This is a file with configuratios for the tts service (used for T-streams).

 Please, replace:

 - <zk_ip> according to the Zookeeper address;
-- <token> and <prefix-name> with valid token and prefix.
-These names should be specified then in the T-streams service JSON (see below).
+- <token> and <prefix-name> with valid token and prefix (description is provided in the :ref:`T-streams-service`).
+These token and prefix should be specified then in the T-streams service JSON (see below).

 ::